AxelAli/Tensorflow-Image-Classification/README.md

 Here you can write anything you want, (Ex.
 Dog,Car,Flower).

-You can also add extra words to be more especific or to get a wider dataset (Ex.
+You can also add extra words to be more specific or to get a wider dataset (Ex.
 White Dog,Ferrari Car, Sun Flower).

 The terminal will start to output each image downloaded